Open from monday to saturday 9am-12:30pm / 2pm-5:30pm

 L’Anjou noir,

-“Anjou noir” is a part of the Anjou terroirs which is located at the eastern end of the Armorican Massif.
-With its crystalline and acidic origin, the oldest soils are essentially made of schist, gneiss, and granite.
-We can even find remains of old mines and quarries specialized in the extraction of slate, iron and granite.
+“Anjou noir” is a part of the Anjou terroirs which is located on the eastern edge of the Armorican Massif.
+With its crystalline and acidic origin, the oldest soils are essentially composed of schist, gneiss and granite.
+The land still bears traces of old mines and quarries once used for extracting slate, iron and granite.

-“Anjou noir” is also colors such as grey, anthracite, shades of blue or brown which evoke schist terroir.
-At Domaine des Petits Quarts, we know every inch of our vines.
+“Anjou noir” also refers to the color palette of the land such as grey, anthracite, hints of blue or brown which evoke the schist terroir.
+At Domaine des Petits Quarts, we know every inch of our vineyard by heart.

-Our vineyard is mainly composed of a schist terroir and is crossed by a vein of phtanites (a blue colored rock containing quartz).
-Our vines are on slopes.
-With a 25% slope, their exposure to the sun but also to the climate is totally different from one place to another.
+Our vineyard lies mainly of a schist terroir and is crossed by a vein of phtanites (a blue colored rock containing quartz).
+Our vines grow on slopes, some reaching up to a 25% incline.
+Their exposure to sunlight and climate varies dramatically from one plot to another.

-Our exceptional terroirs are often damaged by rain, frost, erosion and lack of sun.
-And most of the time, they have low water reserves.
-A chance for us!
-Because our vines can withstand water stress quite well!
-It is even an essential condition for the success of our different wines.
+Our exceptional terroirs face many challenges : rain, frost, erosion and limited sunshine.
+Most of the time, they have low water reserves.
+But for us, that’s a blessing !
+Because our vines thrives under water stress!
+It is even a key factor for the success of our different wines.
+And then there’s the mildness of the Anjou climate...

 oceanic climate

-The exposure of our plots are different from south-east to south-west: our "Malabé" are exposed to the rising sun, our "Beauregard" to the south-east and our "Melleresses" to the south.
+Our vineyard plots vary in orientation, ranging from southeast to southwest.
+Our "Malabé" plot is exposed to the rising sun, our "Beauregard" faces southeast and our "Melleresses" lies directly to the south.

 EXCLUSIVE